Updated May 5th, 2022 by Travel the Greek Way

 100 meters far from the Delphi entrance stands the 2-story Archaeological Museum of Delphi, one of the most important museums in Greece.

-The exquisite exhibits come from the Delphic sanctuary and oracle, covering the long time span from prehistory to late antiquity.
+The exquisite exhibits come from the Delphic sanctuary and oracle, covering the long period from prehistory to late antiquity.

 Some of its masterpieces include the Charioteer of Delphi, the sacred symbol of Delphi, the Omphalos (Navel), and the Naxos Spinx.
 The museum is open every day between 8.30 am – 3.30 pm.